-Prospective investors in the Notes should be aware that the market continues to develop in relation to SOFR as a reference rate in the capital markets and its adoption as an alternative to USD LIBOR.
-The market or a significant part thereof may adopt an application of SOFR, the SOFR Index or compounded SOFR that differs significantly from that set out in the Conditions and the Issuer may in future issue bonds referencing SOFR, the SOFR Index or Compounded SOFR that differ materially in terms of interest determination when compared with any previous SOFR, SOFR Index or compounded SOFR referenced bonds issued by it.
+Prospective investors in the Notes should be aware that the market continues to develop in relation to SOFR as a reference rate in the capital markets.
+The market or a significant part thereof may adopt an application of SOFR, the SOFR Index or Compounded SOFR that differs significantly from that set out in the Conditions and the Issuer may in future issue bonds referencing SOFR, the SOFR Index or Compounded SOFR that differ materially in terms of interest determination when compared with any previous SOFR, SOFR Index or Compounded SOFR referenced bonds issued by it.
 The development of SOFR as an interest reference rate for the bond markets, as well as continued development of SOFR-based rates, indices and averages for such markets and the market infrastructure for adopting such rates, could result in reduced liquidity or increased volatility or could otherwise affect the market price of the Notes.
-Similarly, if SOFR, the SOFR Index or compounded SOFR ladex or compounded SOFR do not prove widely used in securities such as the Notes, investors may not be able to sell the Notes at all or the trading price of the Notes may be lower than those of bonds linked to indices that are more widely used.
+Similarly, if SOFR, the SOFR Index or Compounded SOFR do not prove widely used in securities such as the Notes, investors may not be able to sell the Notes at all or the trading price of the Notes may be lower than those of bonds linked to indices that are more widely used.

-In addition, the manner of adoption or application of SOFR, the SOFR Index or compounded SOFR in the bond markets may differ materially compared with the application and adoption of SOFR, the SOFR Index or compounded SOFR in other markets, such as the derivatives and loan markets.
-Investors should carefully consider how any mismatch between the adoption of SOFR, the SOFR Index or compounded SOFR across these markets may impact any hedging or other financial arrangements which they may put in place in connection with any acquisition, holding or disposal of the Notes.
+In addition, the manner of adoption or application of SOFR, the SOFR Index or Compounded SOFR in the bond markets may differ materially compared with the application and adoption of SOFR, the SOFR Index or Compounded SOFR in other markets, such as the derivatives and loan markets.
+Investors should carefully consider how any mismatch between the adoption of SOFR, the SOFR Index or Compounded SOFR across these markets may impact any hedging or other financial arrangements which they may put in place in connection with any acquisition, holding or disposal of the Notes.
 Investors should consider these matters when making their investment decision with respect to any such Notes.